What is Android Enterprise?

 Android Enterprise became mandatory with 6.0, Marshmallow.
 Although 5.0 should support Android Enterprise (work profile, at least), there’s a good chance this will not be the case and for that reason is arguably not worth including in migration plans due to foregoing features and the additional testing required to validate compatibility.
 Any devices running a version of Android under 5.0 are not natively supported and should not be considered for migration.

 With a large enough split between supported and unsupported devices, a hybrid legacy/AE environment may be the best option whilst the unsupported devices are phased out; many EMM platforms can support a hybrid environment, though this will naturally result in a mix of enrolment guides, additional overhead for support teams and a more complex EMM deployment, though only temporarily.
-In future, device administrator enrolment will not be possible at all, meaning if legacy enrolment is still being utilised by 2019 a hybrid environment will be a requirement, rather than an option.
+In future, device administrator enrolment will not be possible at all, meaning if legacy enrolment is still being utilised in 2020, a hybrid environment will be a requirement, rather than an option.

-Like iOS and legacy Android (Samsung in particular with Know), with each major Android version, additional functionality is often added.
+Like iOS and legacy Android (Samsung in particular with Knox), with each major Android version, additional functionality is often added.
 This is equally no different in an enterprise context.
 Depending on the functionality required for various areas of an organisation, it may make sense to refresh some devices sooner rather than later.
 The full list of supported functionality per OS version can be found here, however as a very brief example:

 - Device passcode management: 5.0